 As a result of Beth Harmon’s winnings and her rising star, she became financially independent and supported her mother.

 Beth invested in herself.
 She used her earnings to buy chess books, a travel chess set, and magazines to learn about the games’ strategy.
 She shared her winnings and encouraged her mother to travel to the tournaments in different markets.
 Beth and her mother became very close, supporting one another.

 At times, Beth was concerned about overspending on the hotels, meals, drinks, and snacks.
 After all, she was footing the bill for everything.

 7. Risks And Rewards

 Throughout the series, Beth Harmon discusses the specifics of chess with the friends who mentor her.
 The discussions are intense, intuitiveness, energetic, and displays of genius among these avid players.
 They know chess well.
-To the amateur or non-player like myself (who enjoyed the series), it was most intriguing how they played a psychological game of wits.
+It was most intriguing to amateurs or non-players like myself (who enjoyed the series) how they played a psychological game of wits.

 Each player has only one option: to win this existential game as survival of the fittest.
 Risks and rewards hang in the balance as they discuss the opening move of the game.

 The Queen’s Gambit, the series, is named one of the oldest openings still commonly played today.
 This opening move secures control over the center of the board.
 Garry Kasparov, the Russian grandmaster, consulted for the series, lending authenticity to the game.
 The chess pieces are the player’s possessions; they use their skills, time, energy, tactics, and patience to win this game.
 You can almost feel the brain waves make sounds.

 Chess is like watching two people negotiate at the bargaining table.
 The stakes are high for each to battle the other.
 Risks rise with each chess win, along with the rewards of the game.
 As you win at one table, you move on to a stronger player until the tournament’s two strongest players are left to play.